stamkracht/wikipedia-opensearch/README.rst

 Installation
 ------------

-To install Wikipedia, simply the `repository on GitHub <https://github.com/barrust/Wikipedia>`__, then run from the folder:
+To install Wikipedia, simply clone the `repository on GitHub <https://github.com/barrust/Wikipedia>`__, then run from the folder:

 ::